-We expect to realize improved gross margin in 2023 as a result of the continuing growth of retail flower markets with improved bulk flower pricing.
-We recognized certain non-routine expenses related to inventory valuation and manufacturing variances that we do not expect to reoccur in 2023 that would favorably impact gross margin in future periods.
+We expect to realize improved gross margin in 2024 as a result of exiting our cultivation facility, taking advantage of favorable per pound pricing on purchased flower and increased operating efficiencies.
+We recognized certain non-routine expenses related to inventory valuation and manufacturing variances that we do not expect to reoccur in 2024 that would favorably impact gross margin in future periods.